laravel/forge-docs/1.0/introduction.md

 ## Found Something Wrong?

-If you find something in the documentation that is confusing or incorrect, please consider submitting a pull request on [GitHub](https://github.com/laravel/forge-docs).
+Have you found something in the documentation that is confusing or incorrect?
+Forge's documentation is completely open source!
+Please consider submitting a pull request on [GitHub](https://github.com/laravel/forge-docs).